Advanced Configuration

 Microscope Hardware Specification

-Each microscope is expected to have a daq
+Each microscope definition is expected to include daq, camera,

 Stage Subsection